-Report Option - The Report Options determine the scope and content of the simulation report.
+- Report Options - The Report Options determine the scope and content of the simulation report.
 Use the Report Toolbar button after a simulation to display the current simulation report.
 Select the report options to use for this simulation from the pull-down menu or use the Browse button to add or edit the report options.

 Simulation Options - The Simulation Options dialog box is used to adjust the simulation parameters.
 Select the simulation options to use for this simulation from the pull-down menu or use the Browsebutton to select and edit the simulation options.

-Time Settings - The Simulation Time feature allows you to change the timestep at which an Extended Period Simulation is to be analyzed or elect to run a Steady State simulation.
-Select the time options to use for this simulation from the pull-down menu or use the Browse button to select and edit the time options.
+Time Settings - The simulation Time Settings allows you to change the timestep at which an Extended Period Simulation is to be analyzed or elect to run a Steady State simulation.
+Select the time options to use for this simulation from the pull-down menu or use the Browsebutton to select and edit the time options.

-VSP/FPP Analysis - A analysis that determines the correct pump speed for a variable speed pump.
+VSP/FPP Analysis - An analysis that determines the correct pump speed for a variable speed pump.
 This analysis is performed prior to running a standard hydraulic simulation.

 Fireflow - The fireflow simulation is a batch simulation process (based on the current active scenario) that includes fireflow demands as assigned by you.
 A simulation is automatically run for each junction containing a fireflow demand and the results are tabulated.

 Multiple Fire Flow - Provides users with the capability to study water distribution system performance under the condition when multiple fire hydrants are opened simultaneously.

 SCADA - A standard hydraulic simulation (based on the current active scenario) that adjusts system demand/flows and imports a SCADA file for comparison.

-Hydrant - Creates a hydrant curve (based on the current active scenario) to determine the pressure and outflow relationship of the system at a selected node.
+Hydrant Curve - Creates a hydrant curve (based on the current active scenario) to determine the pressure and outflow relationship of the system at a selected node.